Prerequisites

 Clearing the app's storage from the device settings will wipe it and you will loose your work.

-User directory (
+User directory (USR_DIR

-): This resides just beside thehome
+): This resides just beside the home

-.
-It contains the symlinks to the executable software bundled in the Bootstrap.Home page / File explorer: The page that usually launches when the app is first launched (after Bootstrap's Initial setup).
+Home page / : The page that usually launches when the app is first launched (after Bootstrap's Initial setup).
 You can explore folders and open files through this page.

-Terminal / Session logs: The bottom sheet accessible throughout the app, presenting the UI where you can run native commands and see their outputs live.
+/ Session logs: The bottom sheet accessible throughout the app, presenting the UI where you can run native commands and see their outputs live.

 The JekyllEx app bundles some required native software to run jekyll from within the app.
 This includes the whole ruby